Richard Gibbs: Composers Breakfast Club

 The Composers Breakfast Club was formed by Richard Gibbs in 2013.
 It began as a means to connect, enjoy a meal together with friends and explore all aspects of the world of music, whilst slowly inviting more friends to join in the camaraderie.
 Similar to The Socrates School and the Inklings, The Composers Breakfast Club is dedicated to connecting musicians with other musicians and creating a space for critical thinking and debate about our current world.

 The CBC has expanded unabated to this day yet continues to adhere to the original basis of its founding - friends helping friends.
 They added featured presenters every week, from illustrious music makers to thought leaders in science, politics, business and beyond.
 Rather than expanding the weekly group well past their average of 65 attendees (and hence losing intimacy), the CBC has added additional chapters that meet in other parts of greater Los Angeles on other days of the week (Venice, Agoura, and Silver Lake) and a chapter in Nashville and the rumblings of a new one in New York City.

-All are invited to attend and partake.
-Being a composer is not a requirement - indeed, many regulars are actors, singers, engineers, producers, and even the odd architect or two.
-Name tags will always be verboten, and smiles and helping hands are always welcome.
+Being a composer is not a requirement to join the club.